-Continu CGB. iing Education Assistar nce Policy Form
+(Make SP Form - Tuition R CGB . eimbursement) Continu uing Education Assistance e Policy Form

 1. Identification

 Name SS #

 Home Address:

 Current Title: Current Dept:

 2. Educational Information

-School SemesterYea
+School Semeste rYear

-Degree: CertificateA Assoc Bach Grad
+Degree: Certificate Assoc Bach Grad

 Program: Expected Matriculation: HR Dept Use:

-Course Name: Course No. Date Reimbursed:
+Course Name: Course No. Grade

-(Attach supporting documenta ation)

-3. Consent and Authorizatio n

-I consent to the reporting of n date of this application, I hereby s of not less than six months follow terminate my employment with C reimbursement, I will repay CGB months.
-I also understand that any ad responsibility and that CGB shall signify my intention to ving completion of cour GB prior to the six mor any funds extended to Iditional tax liability rela remain an employee of se(s).
-I further agree that oth period and I have re- o me under this program ated to these courses wi CGB for a period at if I voluntarily ceived over the past six
+(Attach supporting documentation) 3.
+Consent and Authorization I consent to the reporting of my grades in the above named course(s) to CGB.
+As of the date of this application, I hereby signify my intention to remain an employee of CGB for a period of not less than six months following completion of course(s).
+I further agree that if I voluntarily terminate my employment with CGB prior to the six month period and I have received reimbursement, I will repay CGB any funds extended to me under this program over the past six months.
+I also understand that any additional tax liability related to these courses will be my responsibility and that CGB shall not be responsible for any such liability.

-Signature Dat e
+Signature Da ate

+4. Approvals

-Approvals The employee identified above is authorized by CGB to pursue the program inc licated above
+The employee identified above Under this authorization, CGB its Continuing Education Assist will reimburse the empl o pursue the program inc oyee for these courses in licated above. accordance with

-Under this authorization, CGB wi its Continuing Education Assistar Il reimburse the emplo

 Supervisor Date

-Executive Director Date
+Executive Director